Bluebird Grain Farms: Cultivating for the Next Generation

 Over the last 10 years, finding good employees in a small rural setting with rising housing prices has also been a challenge.
 It has been kind of a lonely path building our business, mostly because we are in a rural setting with not a lot of agriculture around us.
 Thankfully, we have always had this incredible support from our customers which has truly kept us going.

-What do you consider Bluebird Grain Farms’ biggest success
+What do you consider Bluebird Grain Farms’ biggest success?

 The fact that we have stayed in business for 18 years now is amazing.
 We are essentially running three businesses within one business.
 I feel that the quality of our product and the consistency of delivering a good product has been a big part of our success.
+Sharing our story along the way has been important in engaging with our customers about what we do and why we do it.

 What makes your organization unique?